vitasam/mpf-ii_retro_6502/README.md

 ## BASIC Binary Data Loader, a Proof Of Concept

-An experiment for loading binary data into MPF-II memory by using STROBE and BUSY lines of a printer port and Arduino as a server, see [details](BasicDataLoader)
+An experiment for loading binary data into MPF-II memory by using STROBE and BUSY lines of a printer port and Arduino as a server, see [details.](BasicDataLoader)

 ## Backlog-list of making the MPF-II Micro-Professor computer fit for modern life:

+- [ ] Modify [Apple II VGA Card](https://github.com/markadev/AppleII-VGA) project for MPF-II architecture.
+See [details.](VGA-card)

 - [x] Modify MIC output level to be compatible with an input of [ZXTapeRecorderV2](https://trolsoft.ru/en/sch/zx-tapper).
-See [details](Docs/Modifications/MIC_level)
+See [details.](Docs/Modifications/MIC_level)

 - [ ] Add a volume control to the speaker (because the speaker is very loud by default)

-- [ ] Modify [Apple II VGA Card](https://github.com/markadev/AppleII-VGA) project for MPF-II architecture.
-See [Perifpheral Connector description](Docs/MPF-II_extension_port.pdf)